Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Numerical experiments with neural EnKF

 To further illustrate the dynamical behavior under DA, Fig.~\ref{fig:sod-contour} compares the space--time evolution of the analytical solution with that of the ensemble mean and a ``farthest'' ensemble member over the full simulation window.
-Here, the ensemble mean represents a statistical state estimate rather than a physical solution, whereas the farthest ensemble member---defined as the last member in the nearest-neighbor chain constructed at the first DA step---corresponds to an ensemble realization with the largest initial structural mismatch that evolves according to the governing equations between successive DA updates.
+Here, the ensemble mean represents a statistical state estimate rather than a physical solution.
+The farthest ensemble member is defined once as the last member in the nearest-neighbor chain constructed at the first DA step, corresponding to the ensemble member with the largest initial structural mismatch.
+This ensemble member is then tracked throughout the assimilation process and evolves according to the governing equations between successive DA updates.
 Since neural EnKF updates are applied at regular intervals of $\Delta t_{\mathrm{obs}} = 0.025$, both the ensemble-mean and farthest-member evolutions exhibit a piecewise-in-time structure, with each segment corresponding to forward integration between DA steps.
 As DA proceeds, the ensemble mean (second row) becomes progressively better aligned with the analytical solution (top row), reflecting the improvement of the ensemble-averaged state estimate.
 The evolution of the farthest ensemble member (third row) provides complementary insight into the behavior of individual realizations under DA.
 Despite its unfavorable initial condition, this trajectory rapidly adjusts at the first DA step ($t = 0.025$) and subsequently tracks the analytical solution with increasing fidelity, indicating that the neural EnKF effectively corrects pronounced structural misalignment of dominant flow features even for extreme ensemble members.
-These trends are further highlighted by the absolute-difference fields (bottom row), which show the pointwise differences between the analytical solution and the farthest ensemble member.
+These trends are further highlighted by the absolute-error fields (bottom row), which show the pointwise differences between the analytical solution and the farthest ensemble member.
 While noticeable discrepancies are present near discontinuities at early times, they decrease systematically over successive DA cycles.
 By the final DA step, the remaining differences are confined to narrow regions around the shock and contact interface and are primarily attributable to the finite spatial resolution of the numerical solver rather than deficiencies of the neural EnKF.

 The DA performance is further quantified using the RMSE and ensemble spread, as shown in Fig.~\ref{fig:sod-rmse-spread}.
 Here, the value at cycle~0 is computed from the forecast ensemble prior to the first DA update ($t = 0.025$), while cycles~1--8 correspond to the analysis ensembles after successive DA steps.
 For all three state variables, both metrics decrease rapidly during the initial DA cycles, reflecting effective reduction of estimation error and ensemble uncertainty through assimilation.
 Following the initial spin-up phase, the RMSE and ensemble spread remain at comparably low levels across subsequent DA cycles, indicating that the state estimate remains reasonably accurate and that ensemble uncertainty is effectively controlled without collapse.